kazurayam/ListenBrowserConsoleLogInPlaywright/README.md

 In VSCode, I opened it with text editor.

-Near to m ytest function、a link labled with a text `▷ Execute Playwright Test` is displayed.
+Near to my test function、a link labeled with a text `▷ Execute Playwright Test` is displayed.
 I clicked it.
 Then the test was executed.

 ![executed](https://kazurayam.github.io/ListenBrowserConsoleLogInPlaywright/images/Execute%20Playwright%20Test.png)

-In the Terminal, a `npx playwright test xxxx` command was echoed, and executed.
-The command showed a text `2023/5/17 11:42:36`, which was originally written by a Javascript on the target web page into the javascript console.
-Playwrite transfered the text into my Typescript.
+In the Terminal, I could see a `npx playwright test xxxx` command was echoed and executed.
+The command showed a text `2023/5/17 11:42:36`.

+The text was originally written by a Javascript on the target web page into the javascript console.
+Playwright transferred the text into my Typescript.
 My Typescript had a line:

 ```
   // Listen for all console logs
   page.on('console', msg => console.log(msg.text()))
 ```

-So the message was displayed in the Terminal window on VSCode.
+So the message was displayed in the Terminal window on VSCode on my mac.

 That's all I've done.